Ileum.png

 Thaher Pelaseyed, PhD, PI

-Thaher Pelaseyed is a Assistant Professor in Department of Medical Biochemistry and Cell Biology.
+Thaher Pelaseyed is a group leader in Department of Medical Biochemistry and Cell Biology.
 After graduating with a Masters degree in Pharmaceutical Bioscience (2006), Thaher did his graduate study at University of Gothenburg, receiving a PhD in Medical Biochemistry (2012).
 He became a Wenner-Gren Postdoctoral Fellow at Cornell University, where he studied the morphological regulation of apical membrane domains in epithelial cells.
 He became an independent group leader in 2018.

 thaher.pelaseyed@medkem.gu.se